 Talking about your work | Tuesday 11 December 2018

 Led by Mark Devereux & Jack Welsh

 How you talk, write and present your work is crucial.
 Getting this right will be invaluable to securing opportunities, commissions and tendering for future projects.
-This participatory session will share practical exercises to give you the confidence to present your practice and its intricacies to your audiences.
-By recognising your audience and the various approaches you can employ, you will be given the skills and awareness of how to articulate your practice in the most relevant way, whilst allowing your personality to shine through.
+This participatory session shared practical exercises to give participants the confidence to present their practice and its intricacies to audiences.
+By recognising audience and the various approaches artists can employ, participants were given the skills and awareness of how to articulate their practice in the most relevant way, whilst allowing personality to shine through.

-Artists will be invited to share materials that demonstrate how you present various aspects of your practice in advance, which will then be discussed during the session.
+Artists were invited to share materials that demonstrate how they present various aspects of their practice in advance, which was then discussed during the session.